TOM WEST – The Man Who Wrote His Western Stories In Gunsmoke

 It was after a Western matinee movie, checking out the latest Dell comics and paperback books in the small bookstore and newsstand next to the old Saint John City Market main entrance.

 I picked up a book with exciting covers on both sides.
-It was probably the cover of Paul Durst’s KANSAS GUNS that caught my attention — a gun-shot hombre falling from a big horse coming right at you.
+It was probably the cover of Paul Durst’s KANSAS GUNS that caught my attention — a gun-shot hombre falling from a big dark horse coming right at you.
 I loved horses.
 Flipped over the book and there was a second novel, THE CACTUS KID by someone called Tom West.

 Well, 35¢ — I could get three comic books for that, and still have a nickle left for popcorn next Saturday’s matinee.
 But I had saved my summer jobs money.
 That day I could afford it.
 I’m gettin’ it!
 Home, I read ’em both.
 THE CACTUS KID was a yarn and a half.

 I’m not the only one.
-Folks loved his Westerns, packed with action of course, but giving us a cast of cantankerous case-hardened careworn characters the like of which we may have met in real life, but rarely in fiction — well, until Clint Eastwood’s Man With No Name later wandered a similar kind of a sunbaked Southwest.
+Folks loved his Western stories, packed with action of course, but giving us a cast of cantankerous case-hardened careworn characters the like of which we may have met in real life, but rarely in fiction — well, until Clint Eastwood’s Man With No Name later wandered a similar kind of a sunbaked Southwest.
 Remember Piripero, the grizzled old coffin-maker from A Fistful of Dollars?
 Right out of Tom West’s reality.

 HERE’S MY COMPLETE & UNABRIDGED